 Don't Settle, But Don't Look for Perfection

-The last thing we will talk about is the cost-per-hire.
-You are spending more and more money in this job market to attract, interview, and hire candidates.
-However, if you are looking for a perfect candidate, it may take months to fill a job vacancy.
-The money you are spending to post jobs and interview to find the perfect candidate could be used towards training a candidate with an excellent work ethic that lacks experience.
-In addition, a staffing agency, like ours, will be able to supply you qualified candidates, saving you time and money.
+The last thing we will talk about is your company’s cost-per-hire.
+You are spending more and more money in this job market to attract, interview, and hire candidates – and sometimes it may take months to fill a job vacancy.
+The money you are spending to post jobs and interview to find the perfect candidate could be spent towards training a candidate with an excellent work ethic that lacks experience.
+In addition, a staffing agency will be able to supply you qualified candidates, saving you time and money.

 Remember, others are adapting to the current job market.
 If you are hesitant about hiring a candidate because they don’t fit all of your requirements, or are requesting to work from home a few days a week, there is a chance they will be hired within a week by your competition.
-Don’t settle, but also understand that your requirements for a job opening should adapt in this job market, so you do not miss out on qualified candidates.
-As you can see with the image above, the average cost per hire is $4,129 and it takes an average of 42 days to fill a position..
+Don’t settle, but also understand that your requirements for a job opening should adapt in this job market.